bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

    FINE-TUNED (Score: 0):   Memorization is definitely one of those things that you either have a talent for or you don’t.
 I definitely have a talent for it, and I’ve been using it for most of my academic career (since high school actually).
 Here are a few examples of contexts where it’s beneficial:

 You can see here that the RAG nicely summarized the result while the fine-tuned model just went in a totally different direction.
 This is characteristic of the fine-tuned model in certain cases where I suppose it didn't "remember" the fine-tuning and is basing its answer on its pre-training.
+Interestingly, the RAG result gives examples that weren't in the reference answer (although they may have been in some of my other posts)!

 Going in the opposite direction, we can see where the fine-tuning did well and the RAG did not: